-Explanation: The average horizontal design shear stress is computed by dividing the horizontal shear force by the area which is obtained as the product of the contact width of the bear and its length between the points of zero moment.
+Explanation: The average horizontal design shear stress is computed by dividing the horizontal shear force by the area which is obtained as the product of the contact width of the bear and its length between the points of zero moments.

-9. To obtain the horizontal shear stress the design shear stress are:
+9. To obtain the horizontal shear stress the design shear stress are ___________

 Explanation: The average design shear stress is then distributed in proportion to the vertical design shear force diagram to obtain the horizontal shear stress at any point along the length of the members and the design shear stresses should not exceed the values compiled for different types of surfaces.

-10. When the links are provided, their cross sectional area should be at least:
+10. When the links are provided, their cross sectional area should be at least?

 Explanation: When links are provided their cross sectional area should be at least 0.15 percent of the contact area and the spacing of the links in T beam ribs with composite flanges should not exceed neither four times the minimum thickness of the insitu concrete nor 600mm.